FMMT666/SyrSafeTech_AppleShortcuts/README.md

 ---
 ## TODO
+    - clear alarm: last two displayed messages should not have a "cancel" option
     - docs
     - close valve Shortcut
     - yet faster version which does not read out the profiles, but just activates one;